Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

-- Press :kbd:`Ctrl` and Left click :kbd:`LMB` near the circle, in more or less at the light grey line of the square above the circle, and, while still pressing :kbd:`Ctrl`, Left Click :kbd:`LMB` again in the grey line below the circle.
+- Press :kbd:`Ctrl` and Left click :kbd:`LMB` near the circle, in more or less at the light gray line of the square above the circle, and, while still pressing :kbd:`Ctrl`, Left Click :kbd:`LMB` again in the gray line below the circle.
   You have created two vertices and an Edge, which Blender will use as the first height and angle vector.
 - Now, in the Transform Panel, in the median, clicking in the Global coordinates, for the (X, Y, Z) coordinates, put (-2, 0, -1).